peewweee/arduinodayph25/README.md

-# Arduino Day 2025 Website PrototypeMore actions
+# Arduino Day 2025 Website Prototype

 This is a basic HTML project to showcase the Figma prototype for the Arduino Day 2025 website.